You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Should programme manager skills be on a CV?

-To identify which skills you should include in your CV, look through the program manager job description for keywords and phrases that align with your skills.
+To identify which skills you should include in your CV, look through the programme manager job description for keywords and phrases that align with your skills.
 Your CV should consist of five to eight skills.

 Examples of hard skills for programme managers to include: